nathanpcheung/linktree-npc/README.md

 To deploy the website, simply upload the files to your web hosting provider.
 Or you can also use a service like GitHub Pages to host the website for free.

-1. Create a New Reposisitoy or Create a new Repository from a Fork.
+1. Create a new repository from a Forks repository.
+2. Create dublicate of the original branch called original
-2. Go to Settings, Pages
+3. Go to Settings, Pages and select main as Github Pages source
-3. Publish Page
+4. Publish Page
-4. Review Pages & Assets
-5. Review any Tracking from prior owner and replace
-6. Replace the information to my information I want to display
+5. Replace the dummy data with mine
+8. Review coding for tracking and other dummy data with min
-7. Start using published link
+9. Start using published link
+10. Setup Cloudflare Pages

 ## Customization